JulienneJulien/PWA-Text-Editor-/README.md

 ## Usage
 ***Please ensure you have followed above steps to install package first!***
 - Access your working directory project folder.
-- Run `npm run start` to  launch the server.
+- Run `npm run start` to  launch the server..
 - Use Insomnia to call APIs at http://localhost:3001

 ***See the images and video below for demo.***